YungBricoCoop/docker-dbackup/README.md

 </br>

-**Remote Backup with Compression and Encryption** : This configuration includes encryption and compression for secure storage on a remote server via SCP.
+[Remote backup with compression and encryption](./examples/remote_backup.yaml) : This configuration includes encryption and compression for secure storage on a remote server via SCP.

 ```yaml
 global_config: